Width

 Max Width

-Try changing the horizontal size of the box to see how wide it can be at the maximum size.
+Try changing the horizontal size of the box.

 64